-According to the consulting firm, more than a fifth global consumer spending on luxury goods in 2021 was made in China.
+According to consultancy Bain report, more than a fifth of global consumer spending on luxury goods in 2021 was made in China.
 This is due to online shopping and duty-free shopping.

 China accounted for around 21 percent of the global luxury product spending in 2021.
 Bain & Company predicts that the Chinese will be the largest luxury market in the world by 2025.

 In this article, we will show you the best strategies to sell overseas products on China’s luxury market.

 In 2022, the luxury market in China was estimated to be worth around $48 billion, and it is expected to continue growing in the coming years.

 The largest segments of the luxury market in China are fashion and accessories, followed by beauty and personal care products.
 Luxury cars and watches are also popular among Chinese luxury consumers.

 At the end of 2020, China surpassed the USA in the Fashion & Apparel Market.
 Over the past 10 years, it has grown almost 4 times bigger, reaching $266 billion in 2022.
 China’s fashion market is growing at a rate of 25% per year.